consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

   - the intention is to eventually leverage OAuth2 to secure these resources, either in concert with OIDC or out of band
 - Each party MUST include an HTTP `Authorization` header in each response containing the SHA-512 hash of their secret.
 - Requests which do not have an `Authorization` header MUST receive an `401` HTTP response.

+## Specification Change Log

+In general, please put major change log items at the top of the file.
+When a new protocol version is "cut", move the previous versions' change log down here.

+Changes in v0.2 to v0.3:
+- donotsell -> sale:opt-in opt-out
+- terminology changes
+- Request status chart
+- identity tiger team recommendations
+- API Authentication details
+- Moved non-essential sections out of protocol spec

 ## Footnotes and Errata